ChristosHadjichristofi/NodeRed-SmartHome/README.md

 * Eats dinner at 20:00
 * Sleeps at 24:00

-On the weekends he has a more relaxed schedule.
+On the weekends he has a more relaxed schedule:
 * He wakes up at 09:00
 * He sleeps at 02:00